MagerlinC/exercisemanager/README.md

 ## Components

 Each and every component used in this app (dropdowns, checkmarks, sliders etc.) were made by me as part of this project.
 No previous or external code was used.
-These types of components are obviously available from a myriad of external sources, but I enjoyed coding them myselves, so why not :)
+These types of components are obviously available from a myriad of external sources, but I needed very simple versions, and I enjoyed coding them myselves, so why not :)

 ## Data Storage